 The potential to lose weight by running or cycling depends on how you participate in the sport and how you combine it with healthy eating and other habits.
 While running does burn more calories on average, cycling is gentler on the joints, which might allow you to exercise longer and burn more calories overall.

-One small study found evidence suggesting both cycling and running suppressed appetite in young men.
+found evidence suggesting both cycling and running suppressed appetite in young men.
 These activities could be helpful if you’re trying to control cravings and eat more balanced meals.

 Talk with your doctor and a physical trainer if you have a specific weight-loss goal.